-Wipe clean the VENTOUX Ventilator before using on a new patient, and once a week while in use.
+Wipe clean the VENTOUX Ventilator between patients, and once a week while in use.

-- ✤ To clean and disinfect the ventilator: - Wipe clean the ventilator parts (not including the touch screen) using MEDIWIPES or equivalent (Ingredients: Ethanol + Isopropyl Alcohol 70% v/v, Chlorhexidine Digluconate 0.5%, Hydrogen Peroxide 0.45%) as follows:
+→ To clean the ventilator:

+1. Wipe clean the ventilator parts (not including the touch screen) using sodium hypochlorite solution of 0.05% or 500 ppm or MEDIWIPES as follows:

-Clean each part 3 times using approved wipes as indicated above.
-Use a new wipe for each wipe.
+Clean each part 2-3 times using a cloth wetted sodium hypochlorite solution of 0.05% or 500 ppm or MEDIWIPE.
+Use a new cloth for each wipe.